zzzprojects/learn-orm/tutorials/ef-core-providers/sql-server/memory-optimized-tables.md

 ## Configuration

-You can specify that the table an entity is mapped to is memory-optimized.
+You can specify that the table that is mapped to an entity is memory-optimized.
 When using EF Core to create and maintain a database based on your model, either with migrations or `EnsureCreated`, a memory-optimized table will be created for these entities.

 ```csharp
 public class BookStore : DbContext